 A point is a tag that describes the functional class (or purpose) of a data point within an equipment.
 Examples are measurement, control, set point, or status.

-New point tags MUST prove they describe the functional class (or purpose) of the data point.
+New point tags MUST describe the functional class (or purpose) of the data point.

+New point tags MUST be what you do to, or how you get, the state of the Item.

 New point ‘branch’ tags SHALL only very rarely be proposed.